Table of Contents

 Patellofemoral pain syndrome is a condition that causes pain in the front of the knee and around the patella, or kneecap.
 It is often caused by repetitive motion, such as running or jumping.
 This type of injury is common in athletes who participate in sports that involve a lot of running and jumping.

 The meniscus is a C-shaped piece of cartilage that sits between the femur and tibia, or shinbone.
-Your meniscus acts like shock absorbers for both knee joints.
+Your meniscus acts like a shock absorber for both knee joints.
 A meniscus tear is generally a small tear in cartilage common in athletes and can be caused by repetitive motion or traumatic injury.
 This medical condition is also a twisting type of injury for athletes.

 This type of surgery is also often performed on people who have arthritis or other degenerative diseases of the knee and is often seen as the onset of long-term wear.
 Typical types of degenerative diseases associated with this surgery are: